Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 When an insurance company denies a claim in Franklin County, where 4.7% unemployment already strains families earning a median of $71,070, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

-On July 14, 2022, a severe thunderstorm swept through Mingo, leaving behind a trail of damaged roofs and flooded basements.
-Lisa Harding’s two-story home suffered extensive damage when a large tree limb crashed through her roof, causing water to pour into her upstairs bedrooms.
+On July 14, 2022, a severe thunderstorm swept through Mingo, leaving behind a trail of damaged roofs and flooded basements. the claimant’s two-story home suffered extensive damage when a large tree limb crashed through her roof, causing water to pour into her upstairs bedrooms.
 She promptly filed a claim with Titan Insurance, her provider for over a decade, seeking $48,700 to cover repairs and replacement of personal property.

 Initially, Titan assigned adjuster Mark Reynolds to assess the claim.
 Reynolds inspected the property on July 25 but reported back that the damage was "overstated" and cited pre-existing wear on the roof.
 Titan offered a settlement of $25,000, citing depreciation and policy limits.
 Harding rejected the offer, insisting the policy covered the full replacement value and that the tree damage was sudden and accidental, exactly what her policy promised to cover.